Meequalsjeff/IDN60/README.md

 ## CREDITs
-Thanks to PNGU for the design of the IDB60 that this is based on Thanks to 0xenra for countless hours of help
+Thanks to PNGU for the design of the IDB60 that this is based on.
+Thanks to 0xenra for countless hours of help